Vancouver, British Columbia: You know, Canada’s good city.

-My impression of Canada was that of a snow-covered, Winter wonderland that never thawed out.
-I grew up in the snow belt, so for me, anything North of Washington, DC is considered the Arctic Circle.
-And Vancouver is up near this place called the Yukon.
-Yeah, that’s up there near the arctic circle — frozen tundra, grizzly bears, etc.
+My impression of Canada was that of a snow-covered, winter wonderland that never thawed out.
+I grew up in the snow belt, so for me, anything north of Washington, DC

 With that mentality, it’s no surprise then that I didn’t relish going there, especially since San Francisco was plenty cold enough for my tastes.

-We flew North in August and were immediately and pleasantly surprised to find Vancouver almost hot.
-Granted it was Summertime, but Vancouver was sunny and in the seventies most days.
-The conditions were perfect since we were trying to replicate the American Southwest, something hard to do if you can see the actor’s breath.
+We flew northward in August and were immediately and pleasantly surprised to find Vancouver almost hot.
+Granted it was summer, but Vancouver was sunny and in the seventies most days.
+The conditions were perfect since we were trying to replicate the American Southwest, something made more difficult if you can see the actor’s breath.